 In Bengali, there is a saying, “খেতে পেলে শুতে চায়”.
 It means when you give some benefits or help people, these become their entitlement and then a right.
 This is what is happening with young Indian women nowadays.

 If you are wondering what went behind the August 2018 Law Commission recommendations on ‘reforms’ of Indian family laws that proposed bringing back Irretrievable Breakdown of Marriage or IrBM that MRAs have forced the government to shelve earlier, the minds of some recently graduated female advocates worked behind these so-called ‘research’.

-In no other industry will you find recently graduated students are even considered as knowledgeable enough to recommend anything to that industry, but here we see Law Commission of India (LCI) has based its recommendations of changing family lives of every Indian, on some immature kids who are now considered as ‘lawyers’.
+In no other industry will you find recently graduated students even considered as knowledgeable enough to recommend anything for that industry, but here we see Law Commission of India (LCI) has based its recommendations of changing family lives of every Indian, on some immature kids who are now considered as ‘lawyers’.